Father Bill Keown, Pastor

 Cassandra Palmer, Director of Religious Education

-Cassandra Palmer has been a professional in youth ministry in the Baltimore Archdiocese since her 2003 graduation from Mount Saint Mary’s.
-For many years, it has been her joy to encounter the face of Christ in and with teenagers on the parish, regional, and Archdiocesan level.
-Now, she coordinates ministry and faith formation for High School Students at Our Lady of Victory.
+Cassandra Palmer has been a professional in youth ministry in the Baltimore Archdiocese since 2003, and it has been her joy to encounter the face of Christ in and with youth on the parish, regional, and Archdiocesan level.
+Now, she coordinates catechesis and faith formation for children and teens at Our Lady of Victory.
+Cassandra has a BA in Theology from Mount St. Mary’s University, and an MA in Church Ministry from the Ecumenical Institute at St. Mary’s Seminary in Baltimore.
 Parish members at OLV since 2017, Cassandra lives in Catonsville, with her husband and three children.

 Mary Conney, Coordinator of Youth Ministry

 Mary Conney (née Lipscombe) grew up in Catonsville, attending The Lamb of God School and Mount de Sales Academy.
 In 2013, she graduated from Franciscan University of Steubenville with undergraduate degrees in theology and clinical psychology.
 Since her college graduation, Mary has worked in campus ministry, youth ministry, and young adult ministry at different schools and parishes within the Archdiocese of Baltimore.
 In 2017, Mary completed the Life Teen Inc. & Franciscan University of Steubenville youth ministry certification and began freelance writing for “Edge,” Life Teen Inc.’s middle school youth ministry program.
 Mary lives in Catonsville with her husband Storm and their sons, Leo and Oliver.

 Bill Bernard, Facilities